ncsa/Delta_doc/docs/source/user_guide/architecture.rst

 | The CPU-only node has 0.74 TB of local storage;  GPU nodes have 1.5 TB or 2 TB of local storage.

 | Each socket of the A40 and A100 GPU nodes contains an AMD 7763 processor.
-| Each socket of the H200 GPU nodes contains an Intel Xeon Platnum 8558 processor.
+| Each socket of the H200 GPU nodes contains an Intel Xeon Platinum 8558 processor.
 | Consistent with Intel and AMD's advice for HPC nodes and NCSA's testing, all Delta nodes have Simultaneous Multi Treading (SMT) or HyperThreading turned off or disabled.

 CPU Compute Node Specifications